Chris Parkin: Philanthropy

 Parkin has been a board member of The Museum of New Zealand Te Papa Tongarewa and served in several charitable and public organisations including the St James Theatre Trust, Wellington Venues Ltd, the New Zealand Affordable Arts Trust and the Hannah Playhouse Trust.

 In 2001 Parkin helped set up a scholarship to Toi Whakaari New Zealand Drama School.
 This was awarded annually until 2014, and covered a year's tuition fees plus a monthly allowance.

 In 2005 Parkin gave $100,000 to the Wellington Sculpture Trust for a sculpture to be placed outside his Museum Hotel.
 The sculpture, Per Capita, was installed in December 2006.

 In 2012 Parkin founded the Parkin Drawing Prize in association with the New Zealand Academy of Fine Arts.
 This national art competition is open to New Zealand citizens and permanent residents.
 The winner of the Parkin Drawing Prize receives $25,000, increased from $20,000 when the Prize was first awarded in 2013.

 In 2019 Parkin gave $120,000 to Boosted, a crowdfunding platform for artists, to build a better site.

 Also in 2019, Parkin donated $1 million towards a planned national music centre in Wellington's Civic Square.
 The donation included $250,000 for an artwork to be commissioned for the space.

 Honours and awards

 Parkin was named 'Wellingtonian of the Year' in 1993 for his efforts to shift the Museum Hotel to a new location.

 In 1995 Parkin was given an Award for Distinguished Service by Victoria University, for "outstanding contribution to the advancement of Victoria University of Wellington".

-In the 2011 Queen's Birthday honours list, Parkin was made a Companion of the New Zealand Order of Merit for services to business and the arts.
+In the 2011 Queen's Birthday Honours, Parkin was appointed a Companion of the New Zealand Order of Merit, for services to business and the arts.
+In the 2026 New Year Honours, he was promoted to Knight Companion of the New Zealand Order of Merit, for services to philanthropy and the arts.